Your whale-season enquiries pile up in three inboxes while Salesforce charges per seat

 How to choose a developer in Bunbury

 Pick a developer who has built booking-adjacent or hospitality software and understands a seasonal workforce.
 Ask them to show how an enquiry moves from a reception clipboard into the system and gets followed up.
 Because Bunbury operators value honest, low-pressure dealings, favour a team that will tell you when HubSpot's free tier is genuinely enough.
-The CRM usually sits alongside booking software, helpdesk software and business intelligence dashboards, so confirm they can wire those together rather than leaving you four disconnected tools.
+The CRM usually sits alongside booking software, helpdesk software and business intelligence (BI) dashboards, so confirm they can wire those together rather than leaving you four disconnected tools.

 - !Vendor quotes per-seat pricing for your casuals; ask for a flat or usage-based model instead